CHAPTER 4 The Hidden Tragedy of an Invasion from Eurasia (North-Western Asia)

 Who was Menes?

-Let us approach the problem from another side, however, from one side that the Egyptologists do not want to confront to this day: the conquest of Egypt by warlike hordes, Indo-European Hor-ites, the Shemsu-Hor.
+Let us approach the problem from another side, however, from a side that the Egyptologists do not want to face to this day: the conquest of Egypt by warlike hordes, Indo-European Hor-ites, the Shemsu-Hor.
 Here we find the solution in the language of Indo-European Sanskrit.
-The linguist Laurence Austin Waddell (1854–1938) writes about it: »The trilingual equation of Menes’ name is Egyptian Man or Manj = Sumerian Manis or Manisi = Sanskrit (India) Manasyu and Manja ….
-The title Aha derived from the Sumerian root Aha or Akha and means in Egyptian ›warrior‹, ›fight, strike down‹, and runs in the same word-form throughout the whole family of (Indo-european) Aryan language.
+The linguist Laurence Austin Waddell (1854–1938) writes this about it: »The trilingual equation of Menes’ name is Egyptian Man or Manj = Sumerian Manis or Manisi = Sanskrit (India) Manasyu and Manja … The title Aha derived from the Sumerian root Aha or Akha and means in Egyptian ›warrior‹, ›fight, strike down‹, and runs in the same word-form throughout the whole family of (Indo-European) Aryan language.
 The fuller form of Menes‘ name as Manj, strikingly confirms the literal identity of the Egyptian with the Sanskrit Manja (or Asa-Manja) and is usually disguised by many English Egyptologists as Mena« (Waddel 1929, p.
-8) So we are dealing with a title not with personal names.
+8).
+So we are dealing with a title, not with personal names.
 Variants of ›Menes‹ are known from many regions and different languages where the patriarchal upheaval had taken place.
-After the successful conquest of a large part of the peaceful matriarchal world of that time, the Indo-European warriors presented themselves in the »picture of a proud warrior nobility, who appreciating life, the vast spaces, the earthly goods and above all the fame that prevails in peacetimes, and who dedicate themselves to cattle breeding, riding and hunting ….
-There is an aristocracy among Indo-Europeans, whose main occupation is war; this aristocracy significantly shaped the subsequent forms of government … Tacitus‘ ›Germania‹ provides us with the image of a ›nation in arms‹ … For these men the character‹, the urge for action (ménos) is the main attribute of men [the man!] and fame (kléwos) the highest aim in life.
-Sung by the poets, the victory helps the warrior to ›unfading glory‹. ›Menos‹ is the ideally typical character image for an aggressive urge for action (ambition), pathological striving for power and megalomania.
-Whoever has this traits should have the character of a Lord (nar-menes). « (Jean Haudry (1986, pp. 25, 131).
-When Menes is associated with Nar-mer or Hor-Aha, it means that these conqueror kings have been given the character of daredevil and glory-addicted Indo-European warriors.
+After the successful conquest of a large part of the peaceful matriarchal world of that time, the Indo-European warriors presented themselves in the »picture of a proud warrior nobility, who appreciating life, the vast spaces, the earthly goods and above all, the fame that prevails in times of peace, and who dedicate themselves to cattle breeding, riding and hunting ….
+There is an aristocracy among Indo-Europeans, whose main occupation is war; this aristocracy significantly shaped the subsequent forms of government … Tacitus‘ ›Germania‹ provides us with the image of a ›nation in arms‹ … For these men, the urge for action (ménos) meant everything and, in their eyes, it is the main attribute of men [the man!], and fame (kléwos) is considered the highest aim in life.
+Sung by the poets, the victory helps the warrior to ›unfading glory‹. ›Menos‹ is the ideally typical character image for an aggressive urge for action (ambition), and a pathological striving for power and megalomania.
+Whoever has these traits should have the character of a Lord (nar-menes). « (Jean Haudry 1986, pp. 25, 131).
+When Menes is associated with Nar-mer or Hor-Aha, it means that these conqueror kings have been given the character of a daredevil and glory-addicted Indo-European warriors.
 As we have already seen on the Narmer palette, this description applies to Narmer.
-Many Egyptologists celebrate the incredibly cruel power of this man and brutal murderer as a ›triumphator‹.
-Nevertheless, he is the conqueror-chief who persecutes indigenous Egyptians, massacres them, bleeds out, robbes the country and enslaves the people.
+Many egyptologists celebrate the incredibly cruel power of this man, a brutal murderer, as a ›Triumphator‹; a triumphant victor.
+Nevertheless, he is the conqueror-chief who persecuted indigenous Egyptians, massacred them, sucked them dry bleeds out, exploited robbes the country and enslaved the people.

 The Indo-European Class-System in Egypt